 Whoever said life was unfair must have certainly gone through the ever-changing Google algorithm updates.
-Because with every update that Google releases SEO gets seems to get a little more complex.
+Because with every update that Google releases, SEO gets seems to get a little more complex.
+But, here are the Top 6 SEO Trends that will Dominate 2018 to make your lives easier.

 - On-page: What is your site all about?